droonga/droonga.org/tutorial/groonga/index.md

         # apt-get install -y ruby ruby-dev build-essential nodejs npm

  2. Install a gem package `droonga-engine`, *on each computer*.
-    It is the core component.
+    It is the core component provides most features of Droonga system.

         # gem install droonga-engine

  3. Install an npm package `droonga-http-server`, *on each computer*.
-    It is the frontend component, and required to translate HTTP requests to Droonga's native one.
+    It is the frontend component required to translate HTTP requests to Droonga's native one.

         # npm install -g droonga-http-server